 Code of Conduct

-Your comments may impact House Party and our clients.
+- Be Accurate and Constructive.
+Your comments may impact Ripple Street and our clients.
 Your postings, views and comments should be expressions of your actual experience and beliefs.

 - Safety.
 Do not post any comments or content that in any way promotes unsafe activities, illegal activities or products that could lead to an unsafe situation.

 - Remember Your Audience.
 If you're discussing an adult-focused event, please don't engage a younger audience or allow minors to post comments.